Updated: Jul 5

 As an appellate public defender, I am accustomed to loss.
 I am accustomed to fighting impossible battles and pushing sliding boulders up the hill.
 I am accustomed to the randomness of outcomes, stemming from the grey spectrums of the law.
 Nearly 15 years of this work has made me resilient and thick-skinned.
 But nothing could prepare me for Roe v.
 Wade’s demise.

 In 1967, my mother-in-law went to Mexico to obtain an abortion.
 As a middle-class white woman, she had access to abortion even when it was illegal here, but the procedure was not safe and she suffered a terrible infection that hospitalized her.
-Is this where we are headed again--where privilege begets access but not without risk and difficulty?
+Apparently, 1967 is back; once again, privilege begets access to abortion but not without risk and difficulty.

 Lynn Noesner is a Lead Deputy State Public Defender in the Appellate Division.
 In that capacity, she works to protect the state and federal constitutions and ensure that her indigent clients receive fair process in the criminal system.
 Lynn received her law degree from the University of Denver Sturm College of Law and her Bachelor of Arts in English and Women's Studies from Colgate University.
 In her free time, Lynn enjoys yoga, hanging out with her four-year-old daughter, and fighting oppression.